Citizens' Assembly on Electoral Reform (Ontario): Significance

-The Assembly process is premised on the idea that average citizens can come together to make good decisions on various policy issues by means of deliberating these issues.
+The assembly process was premised on the idea that average citizens can come together to make good decisions on various policy issues by means of deliberating these issues.
 In particular, it is seen as a good method for studying electoral reform as politicians face a fundamental conflict of interest when it comes to evaluating the system that elects them.

-The Ontario vote is considered crucial also by advocates of Canadian federal electoral reform because the adoption of proportional representation in Canada's most populous province would provide impetus for reform and practical Canadian evidence on how proportional systems respond to voters.
+Advocates of Canadian federal electoral reform considered the Ontario vote as crucial because they felt the adoption of proportional representation in Canada's most populous province would have provided impetus for reform and practical Canadian evidence on how proportional systems respond to voters.
 The referendum results and the way the referendum process was conducted stand as a warning to future attempts at electoral reform.